 The process for entering preferences using your phone or tablet is the same as if you were using a PC.

-You can view your timetable under the 'Timetable' link directly after the sort is completed and Allocation Adjustment opens.
+You can view your timetable under the 'Timetable' link after the sort is completed and Allocation Adjustment opens.
 Check the STAR timeline to view when Allocation Adjustment opens for the current trimester.
+When STAR is in Read Only you can still view your timetable but you cannot make changes.

 You may find you have not been allocated to an activity due to it clashing with another one of your activities.
 If this is the case and you are unable to select another timeslot, contact Customer Service to be directed to the appropriate Faculty contact.